brooklynrail/brooklynrail-platform/content/events/2022/05/synthesis-of-the-arts-t-space-rhinebeck.md

 ---
 title: "Synthesis of the Arts: 'T' Space Rhinebeck"
-deck: Featuring Steven Holl, Susan Wides, and Phong H. Bui
+deck: Featuring Steven Holl, George Quasha, Eirini Tsachrelia, Susan Wides, and Phong H. Bui
 summary: Board Member Steven Holl and Curator and Director Susan Wides from 'T' Space Rhinebeck join Phong H. Bui for a conversation.
 We conclude with a poetry reading by Mia Ayumi Malhotra.